-“My, there’s no need to cry, Hikaru.”
+“My, there’s no need to tear up, Hikaru.”
 I quickly look up to her, confused.

-“What?”
-But she simply comes and wipes the tear which I only just now realized was there away, and pulls me into an embrace.
+But she simply leans down and wipes the tear which I only just now realized was there away, and pulls me into an embrace.
 I…don’t have the energy to either reciprocate or resist.

-“…Hikaru?”
-A new voice appears from behind, and my heart nearly stops.
+A new voice appears from behind, and my heart nearly stops once more.
 “It has been a while, is all well?”

 I don’t respond.
-Maiden Moon, meanwhile, steps away from me bearing an uncharacteristically gentle smile.
+Maiden Moon, meanwhile, moves away from me.

-I gaze upon her, but still remain silent.
-I…don’t know what to say.
+I gaze upon her, but still remain silent, only furrowing my brow.
+I don’t know what to say.

 I stand there for a little while, head empty of almost all thoughts, lost in emotions I barely understand how to describe.
-Eventually Suzette strokes my arm, and I can’t help but jump a little.
+Eventually Suzette strokes my arm, and I jump a little.